 By: Todd “DG” Davis

-Now let’s hop right into this single / video, “Neva Gon Change” — Tell me about this particular track; how did it come to fruition?
+Let’s hop right into this single, “CUZO” — Tell me about this particular track; how did it come to fruition?

-Of course “Neva Gon Change” comes courtesy of your brand new LP, THEY SPIT ON JESUS— Conceptually, what does this title represent both to and for you?
+“CUZO” arrives courtesy of your brand new album, C.I.T.Y.
+(Caught In The Youth) — Conceptually, what does this title represent both to and for you?

-As an emcee, when you sit down to pen your lyrics where do you draw inspiration from?
+As a lyricist, when you sit down to pen your rhymes where do you draw inspiration from?

 Reflecting, tell me your whole inception into music — When did you first become interested in it?
-And, how did it all begin for Elcamino?
+And, how did it all begin for Larry Jacks?

-Now you’re a native of where exactly?
-And growing up there, who all did / do you consider to be your strongest musical influences?
+Now you’re from the Inland Empire, in Southern CA, correct?
+So growing up in the I.E., who all did / do you consider to be your strongest musical influences?

 In having said that, how do you classify your overall sound and / or style?